terra-money/docs/docs/Tutorials/Get-started/Terra-Station-desktop.md

 2. Click **Wallet** in the navigation bar.

-3. Click **Send** next to the token you wish to send.
+3. Click **Send** next to the token you want to send.

-3. Enter the address of the wallet you wish to send tokens to.
+3. Enter the address of the wallet you want to send tokens to.

-4. Enter the amount you wish to send.
+4. Enter the amount you want to send.
 You can also add a memo for the transaction.

 5. Click **Next**.

-6. Verify the transaction amounts and specify which token you wish to pay fees in.
+6. Verify the transaction amounts and specify which token you want to pay fees in.
 Remember to always leave enough tokens in your account for other transactions.

 7. Enter your password and click **Send**.